JeredLinares/OnTheTopicOfBusiness/README.md

-# On the Topic Of Business
+# On the Topic of Business
 On the Topic of Business: Takeaways from my MBA

 By: Jered Diego Linares